Run Pace Guidance

 Know exactly what pace to aim for on each run

 One of the quickest ways to improve your run performance is to structure your workouts, learning to run at different paces.
 Every session should have a purpose and focus.
-At our North Endurance run sessions and throughout our training plans, beyond target race paces, the specific run paces we generally refer to are EASY pace, MARATHON pace, TEMPO pace, THRESHOLD pace, and INTERVAL pace.
+At our North Endurance run sessions and throughout our training plans, beyond target race paces, the specific run paces we generally refer to are EASY pace, STEADY STATE pace, TEMPO pace, INTERVAL pace, and REPETITION pace.

 EASY:

-This ‘sweet spot’ pace is used to help prepare runners for the demands of a long hard marathon race.
-It's also a very useful pace for triathletes, especially training for a 70.3 triathlon.
+This Steady State pace is used to help prepare runners for the demands of a long hard marathon race.
+It's also a very useful pace for triathletes, especially training for a 70.3 triathlon with HR typically around Z3.

 INTERVAL PACE:

-This is your pace at VO2max - the pace that forces your muscles to absorb the maximum amount of oxygen they can per minute.
-We usually use it for reps of 1-4 minutes.
-Sessions at this pace should be short and infrequent due to the risk of injury and severe soreness greatly increasing above this pace.
+This is your pace at VO2max - the pace that forces your muscles to use the amount of oxygen they can per minute.
+We usually use it for reps of 1-4 minutes, typically with HR rising to Z5.

 Planning sessions around these specific paces, we aim to get the optimum result from the least possible training stress.
 Working beyond these paces won’t give you an advantage, but simply increase your fatigue and reduce your ability to complete your next session.